maikwuerth/SMINT/twitter/README.md

 This repository contains scripts helping with scraping social media for valuable Intelligence with regard to cyber security.

 ## twitter-list.py
-This script scrapes twitter lists looking for defanged urls or IPs and prints them to stdout.
+This script scrapes twitter lists looking for defanged urls or IPs and saves them to a json file.

-Future features:
-- extract IoCs
-- save results to file
-- limit pulled twitter posts